wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 A referee should only call for a roll when both success and failure have interesting consequences.
 Bashing a door, for example, might take moments on a success, and 10 minutes on a failure, attracting monsters to the noise.

 A contested roll is when the referee rolls using the monster’s stats and you have to roll higher.
+As in the Movement example above.

 Rolling with advantage means you roll twice and choose the best.
 Disadvantage is the opposite.